The moment’s arrived. You’ve decided to take the plunge toward a new intranet.

-Taking a data-driven approach to your partnership with a vendor is crucial in evaluating your intranet or digital workplaces’ strengths and weaknesses.
+Taking a data-driven approach to your partnership with a vendor is crucial in evaluating your intranet or the strengths and weaknesses of your digital workplace.
 Here is a sample of the kind of metrics you should use to evaluate your SaaS solutions’ success.

 Response and resolution time